jmbejara/comp-econ-sp19/lectures/4-06_Python_Crash_Course/readme.md

 Lecture 4/6 - Python Crash Course
 ==================================

+This crash course is to help students who have little experience with Python and Jupyter to quickly get up to speed.
+It will take place on Saturday, 12-2 pm, in SHFE 103

 * Finish "QuantEcon: Introductory Example"
     * ["QuantEcon: “An Introductory Example"](https://lectures.quantecon.org/py/python_by_example.html)
     * Make sure everyone can follow along on their laptop (Google Colaboratory)